MmakgadiLetsela/CDV01_Career_Goals_Reflection_MMALET25583_FTO2506_Group-B-_Mmakgadi-Letsela_CDV01/README.md

 ### Personal Information

+- Mmakgadi Bonolo Letsela
-- **Name:**
+- 7 July 2025
+- Software Development student @ Codespace Academy
-- **Date:**
+- Full-stack web development
-- **Current Role/Position:**
-- **Field of Interest:**

 ### Part 1: Self-Assessment Reflection

 1. **Skills Analysis**:

-    - List your current skills and areas of expertise.
+    - HTML, time Management, teamwork, leadership are skills I am confident in.
-    - Identify skills you need to develop or improve.
+    - CSS, adabtability, strategic-thinking and decision making are skills I would like to improve.
 2. **Interests and Values**:

     - Describe your key interests related to your career.
-    - What values are important to you in a work environment?
+    - Honesty, integrity and mutual respect are values I beleive are important in the workplace to ensure that everything runs smoothly and the culture is equitable for all.

 ### Part 2: Career Exploration Insights

 1. **Industries and Roles Explored**:

-    - List the industries or roles you have researched.
-    - Note any particular areas that piqued your interest.
+    - Cybersecurity
+    - Robotics
+    - Financial Market
+    - Web Development
+    - I am quite interested in a career in web development in the financial market.
+I started an accounting degree at UJ and gained a love for numbers and all they intail.
+Combining the two industries would be my ideal job at least for now while I explore more options.
 2. **Alignment with Personal Profile**:

-    - Reflect on how these industries/roles align with your skills, interests, and values.
+    - I tend to be more logic-oriented but I always aim to explore my creativity in all I do.
+Accounting is a very rigid industry whereas tech is ever-changing and growing.
+I love ordered chaos so I believe that is the perfect direction for my career to take
     - Identify any gaps or areas for further exploration.

 ### Part 3: SMART Career Goals